gatling/frontline-doc/content/reference/current/installation/manual/index.md

 licenseKey = REPLACE_WITH_YOUR_LICENSE_KEY <1>
 ```

-<1> Provided license key, you should not edit this configuration directly from this file, FrontLine will ask for it when you launch it or when your current license is expired
+<1> Provided license key, you should not edit this configuration directly from this file, Gatling Enterprise will ask for it when you launch it or when your current license is expired

 ```hocon
 http {